 So, what’s in store for ethics in big data?
 Moving forward, companies need to enforce stricter ethical rules and regulations surrounding the way they collect, use, store, and share customer data.
 Small changes, such as limiting the intake of user information, only analyzing it when completely necessary, and making intentions known from the get-go, will make a world of difference.
 After all, there’s a fine line between fearing data, embracing it, and taking advantage of it.

 This post was co-written by students Nalisha Men and Amanda Marques.
-Nalisha is pursuing a Master in Business Analytics & Big Data at HST, and looks forward to serving as the Tech + Digital Area Editor for Rewire Mag.
+Nalisha is pursuing a Master in Business Analytics & Big Data at HST.
 You can get in touch here.
 Amanda, born and raised in Sao Paulo, Brazil, has a background in corporate finance and risk analysis and management.
 Currently studying the Master in Business Analytics & Big Data at HST, she’s also a coordinator for the Big Data Club.
 Get in touch here.